Today's Articles

 Howard Academy

 *Howard Academy is celebrated on this date in 1866.
-This was a school for Black children opened by the Freedmen's Bureau.
+The Freedmen's Bureau opened by the school for Black children

 Located in Ocala, Florida, up until that time, there had been no public and almost no private education for Blacks in Florida; education for slaves was prohibited by law, and free blacks were made to feel unwelcome and encouraged to leave the state.
 James H. Howard, a former white slave owner, donated land on the corner of Osceola and Third Street.
 Financial support and the teachers came from the North.
 By 1880, Howard Academy was run by Black teachers; among their staff was William J. Simmons.